 - We would like to put them through school

 - We hope in the beginning to help feed the Church regularly

 We are very Grateful for Murray and all that he did for the kids.
 Also a Big thank you to all who prayed and contributed towards the ministry

 We are currently working together with a few people to see how can we continually help these children together with the church by feeding them helping them with clothes and a save place to sleep and paying school fees.

 That hearts are change with kids and parents so that we can reunite them.
 I am also planning to travel to raise funds

 Please Note that We are registered in Texas as Non profit (and we do have a EIN) and haven’t registered yet as a 501c3

 Partner With Us

 Thank you for considering partnering with us.
-We are committed to reaching the Lost specially the most difficult places
+We are committed to reaching the Lost, especially the most difficult places.

 We are Currently looking after roughly 3000 people in five different countries. it cost us an average of $2 per month to take care of one person.